janetjoywilson/janetjoywilson.github.io/_posts/2017-02-18-tired-of-reading.md

 First – I need to choose a book to start and/or finish as I have a lot with bookmarks in them.

-Second – Iwill turn off the phone, computer & lastly my thoughts with all the to do lists.
+Second – I will turn off the phone, computer & lastly my thoughts with all the to do lists.

-Third – I will find the new reading glasses.
+Third – I will find my new reading glasses.
 Yes.
 I can see clearer with these little 1.25 magnified glasses but I’m not used to wearing them.
 I also will have to buy a bulk of them to have in every room that I read in.

 ## do you ever go on a fast from reading?